-You are advised to carefully consider the risk factors set out (a) under the heading "Risk Factors" in the U.S. Prospectus, (b) in the Annual Report, (c) in the latest available quarterly reports of the Trust on Form 10-Q, and (d) in paragraph 7 of this Singapore Prospectus.
+You are advised to carefully consider the risk factors set out (a) under the heading "Risk Factors" in the U.S. Prospectus, (b) in the Annual Report, (c) in the Quarterly Reports, and (d) in paragraph 7 of this Prospectus.

-IMPORTANT: PLEASE READ AND RETAIN THIS SINGAPORE PROSPECTUS AND THE ATTACHED U.S. PROSPECTUS, ANNUAL REPORT, AND QUARTERLY REPORTS FOR FUTURE REFERENCE
+IMPORTANT: PLEASE READ AND RETAIN THIS PROSPECTUS TOGETHER WITH THE LATEST AVAILABLE U.S. PROSPECTUS, ANNUAL REPORT, AND QUARTERLY REPORTS FOR FUTURE REFERENCE